 Simply use the word “you” whenever it’s possible.

-This single word will make your reader feel that you’re both in the same room, having a friendly conversation.
+This single word will make your reader feel that you’re in the same room, having a friendly conversation.
 This is the basic rule of writing and one of the easiest to follow.

 Examples: